Residential and commercial electrical services when you need them and at the right price.

 You may have several decorations that require electricity.
 Be sure you are not overloading the outlets or extension cords as this may cause overheating.
 When using extension cords, plan the placement of the cords to avoid tripping hazards.
 Make sure the cords are not pinched in doors, windows or under furniture.

 When decorating outdoors, make sure to use only outdoor-rated extension cords.
-These cords are designed for wet winter conditions.
+Only cords designed for wet winter conditions.
 Always make sure to plug them into a GFCI-protected outlet.

 Avoid the use of nails, tacks or metal staples for hanging your lights as these may cause damage to the cords.
 Using plastic or insulated holders will protect the cords from damage.

 Connecting the cords to a digital timer would be a great way to control the lights.
-This way they can be programmed to turn on and off at various times during the day and week.
+Programmed lights can turn on and off at various times during the day and week.

 To save on energy consumption, consider replacing your old-style light strings with energy efficient LED lights.